rrmohamed/E-Commerce-Website/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-## License 📄

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/rrmohamed/E-Commerce-Website/blob/master/LICENSE) file for details.

 ## Contact 📬

 - **Email**: mohamedabdelkareem120@gmail.com